Hgoatly/Discover-Skane/README.md

 9. I want to know where there are some nice lakes in Skåne, so that I know whether to book a holiday there.
 10. I want to know what kind of cultural activities there are in the largest cities in Skåne, so that I know whether to book a city break there.
 11. I want to find some hotel deals, so that I can book my holiday in Skåne.
 12. I want to view all the recommended places to visit in Skåne on one map, so that I know where they all are in relation to one another.
+I also want to be able to search the map to find additional locations.
 13. I want to get in touch with the site owner so that I can recommend more places to visit in Skåne.

 ### First Time Visitor Goals: